-Boulder Creek was historically, and continues to be, the major stream and corridor in the Boulder area.
-Beginning in the Rocky Mountain, this segment of Boulder Creek was an ecologically diverse stream with riparian and wetland vegetation that supported a wide range of wildlife.
-By 1873, the banks of Boulder Creek resembled an industrial site more than a stream.23 Boulder Creek was the ideal location for smelting and milling operations in the late 19th and early 20th century due to the abundance of fresh water needed for industrial operations.
-Portions of the Boulder Creek's banks were altered for smelting operations and mining operations.
+Boulder Creek was historically, and continues to be, the major stream in the Boulder area.
+Beginning high in the Rocky Mountains, this segment of Boulder Creek was an ecologically diverse stream with riparian and wetland vegetation that supported a wide range of wildlife.
+By 1873, the banks of Boulder Creek resembled an industrial site more than a stream.21 Boulder Creek was the ideal location for smelting and milling operations in the late 19th and early 20th century due to the abundance of fresh water needed for industrial operations.
+Portions of Boulder Creek's banks were altered for smelting and mining operations.
 Sunshine Creek is a stream flowing into Boulder Creek.
-It was diverted into a canal to accommodate these operations.24 The canal was eventually removed and Sunshine Creek returned to its approximate original channel.25
+It was diverted into a canal to accommodate these operations.22 The canal was eventually removed and Sunshine Creek returned to its approximate original channel.23

-The appearance of Boulder Creek and Sunshine Creek has changed since the period of significance.
+The appearances of Boulder Creek and Sunshine Creek have changed since the period of significance.
 Although the river channels have changed, both waterways retain historic qualities and are character-defining features of Boyd Smelter/ Mill Site.